kelloggm/cs-490-website/about.md

 but also there’s lots of other things you need to worry about that don’t come up when you’re building a shed.

-The first homework assignment is due immediately before the drop date, and is intended to let you check that you have the basic skills that will be needed for this course: it requires you to write a well-defined program in a language you’ve never seen before.
+The first homework assignment is due right at the drop date, and is intended to let you check that you have the basic skills that will be needed for this course: it requires you to write a well-defined program in a language you’ve never seen before.